The environmental footprint of manufacturing trainers

 Cotton and polyester

 Trainer uppers are often made of textiles.
 Cotton is known for its high water, GMO and pesticide usage and it has a moderately high carbon footprint due its heavy reliance upon fertilisers.
-It is also associated with forced labour in certain parts of the world (see our guide to shoes).
+It is also associated with forced labour in certain parts of the world (see below).

 For every kilo of cotton fibre, around 28 kg of CO2e emissions are produced.
 Some estimates put it at more, and some as less than polyester.
 Polyester’s other main impact is, of course, plastic waste.